Chapter 19.45

 19.45.080 Floor area ratio (FAR) standards.

-A. The intent of FAR standards is to ensure the size of new homes in small lot and cottage developments and on existing substandard lots of record will be scaled proportionally to the size of the lots on which they are situated so that new infill development will be generally consistent in scale and proportion with previously constructed homes and neighborhoods in the City.
+A. The intent of FAR standards is to ensure the size of new structures and additions in small lot and cottage developments and on existing substandard lots of record will be scaled proportionally to the size of the lots on which they are situated so that new infill development will be generally consistent in scale and proportion with previously constructed homes and neighborhoods in the City.
 FAR standards should be used in conjunction with other bulk requirements and design standards and guidelines to be effective in achieving this intent.

 B. FAR is the ratio of the total floor area of buildings on a site to the size of the land at that location.
 FAR is the total building square footage divided by the total site area square footage, except as noted below.